liquity/dev/README.md

 - All team members and partners are unable to access their locked up LQTY tokens

-- The Liquity admin address may transfer tokens **only to verified lockup contracts with an unlock date at least one year after system deployment**
+- The Fluidity admin address may transfer tokens **only to verified lockup contracts with an unlock date at least one year after system deployment**

 Also, separate LQTY allocations are made at deployent to an EOA that will hold an amount of LQTY for bug bounties/hackathons and to a Uniswap LP reward contract.
 Aside from these allocations, the only LQTY made freely available in this first year is the LQTY that is publically issued to Stability Providers via the `CommunityIssuance` contract.

 ### Lockup Implementation and admin transfer restriction

 A `LockupContractFactory` is used to deploy `LockupContracts` in the first year.
-During the first year, the `LQTYToken` checks that any transfer from the Liquity admin address is to a valid `LockupContract` that is registered in and was deployed through the `LockupContractFactory`.
+During the first year, the `LQTYToken` checks that any transfer from the Fluidity admin address is to a valid `LockupContract` that is registered in and was deployed through the `LockupContractFactory`.

 ### Launch sequence and vesting process

 #### Deploy LQTY Contracts
-1. Liquity admin deploys `LockupContractFactory`
+1. Fluidity admin deploys `LockupContractFactory`
-2. Liquity admin deploys `CommunityIssuance`
+2. Fluidity admin deploys `CommunityIssuance`
-3. Liquity admin deploys `LQTYStaking`
+3. Fluidity admin deploys `LQTYStaking`
-4. Liquity admin creates a Pool in Uniswap for LUSD/ETH and deploys `Unipool` (LP rewards contract), which knows the address of the Pool
+4. Fluidity admin creates a Pool in Uniswap for LUSD/ETH and deploys `Unipool` (LP rewards contract), which knows the address of the Pool
-5. Liquity admin deploys `LQTYToken`, which upon deployment:
+5. Fluidity admin deploys `LQTYToken`, which upon deployment:
 - Stores the `CommunityIssuance` and `LockupContractFactory` addresses
-- Mints LQTY tokens to `CommunityIssuance`, the Liquity admin address, the `Unipool` LP rewards address, and the bug bounty address
+- Mints LQTY tokens to `CommunityIssuance`, the Fluidity admin address, the `Unipool` LP rewards address, and the bug bounty address
-6. Liquity admin sets `LQTYToken` address in `LockupContractFactory`, `CommunityIssuance`, `LQTYStaking`, and `Unipool`
+6. Fluidity admin sets `LQTYToken` address in `LockupContractFactory`, `CommunityIssuance`, `LQTYStaking`, and `Unipool`

 #### Deploy and fund Lockup Contracts
-7. Liquity admin tells `LockupContractFactory` to deploy a `LockupContract` for each beneficiary, with an `unlockTime` set to exactly one year after system deployment
+7. Fluidity admin tells `LockupContractFactory` to deploy a `LockupContract` for each beneficiary, with an `unlockTime` set to exactly one year after system deployment
-8. Liquity admin transfers LQTY to each `LockupContract`, according to their entitlement
+8. Fluidity admin transfers LQTY to each `LockupContract`, according to their entitlement

-#### Deploy Liquity Core
+#### Deploy Fluidity Core
-9. Liquity admin deploys the Liquity core system
+9. Fluidity admin deploys the Fluidity core system
-10. Liquity admin connects Liquity core system internally (with setters)
+10. Fluidity admin connects Fluidity core system internally (with setters)
-11. Liquity admin connects `LQTYStaking` to Liquity core contracts and `LQTYToken`
+11. Fluidity admin connects `LQTYStaking` to Fluidity core contracts and `LQTYToken`
-13. Liquity admin connects `CommunityIssuance` to Liquity core contracts and `LQTYToken`
+13. Fluidity admin connects `CommunityIssuance` to Fluidity core contracts and `LQTYToken`

 #### During one year lockup period
-- Liquity admin periodically transfers newly vested tokens to team & partners’ `LockupContracts`, as per their vesting schedules
+- Fluidity admin periodically transfers newly vested tokens to team & partners’ `LockupContracts`, as per their vesting schedules
-- Liquity admin may only transfer LQTY to `LockupContracts`
+- Fluidity admin may only transfer LQTY to `LockupContracts`
 - Anyone may deploy new `LockupContracts` via the Factory, setting any `unlockTime` that is >= 1 year from system deployment

 #### Upon end of one year lockup period
 - All beneficiaries may withdraw their entire entitlements
-- Liquity admin address restriction on LQTY transfers is automatically lifted, and Liquity admin may now transfer LQTY to any address
+- Fluidity admin address restriction on LQTY transfers is automatically lifted, and Fluidity admin may now transfer LQTY to any address
 - Anyone may deploy new `LockupContracts` via the Factory, setting any `unlockTime` in the future

 #### Post-lockup period
-- Liquity admin periodically transfers newly vested tokens to team & partners, directly to their individual addresses, or to a fresh lockup contract if required.
+- Fluidity admin periodically transfers newly vested tokens to team & partners, directly to their individual addresses, or to a fresh lockup contract if required.

-_NOTE: In the final architecture, a multi-sig contract will be used to move LQTY Tokens, rather than the single Liquity admin EOA.
+_NOTE: In the final architecture, a multi-sig contract will be used to move LQTY Tokens, rather than the single Fluidity admin EOA.
 It will be deployed at the start of the sequence, and have its address recorded in  `LQTYToken` in step 4, and receive LQTY tokens.
 It will be used to move LQTY in step 7, and during & after the lockup period.
-The Liquity admin EOA will only be used for deployment of contracts in steps 1-4 and 9._
+The Fluidity admin EOA will only be used for deployment of contracts in steps 1-4 and 9._

 _The current code does not utilize a multi-sig.
 It implements the launch architecture outlined above._